 Category 3: “Black Water”

-No matter what category your loss is, let a qualified professional make sure that it is cleaned, decontaminated and dried properly to keep mold from growing.
+No matter what category your loss is, you should have a qualified professional make sure that it is cleaned, decontaminated and dried properly to keep mold from growing.
 If your home or business suffers a water loss of any kind, be sure to call Absolute Restoration immediately!

 “Black Water” – A Flood of Concerns

-- Creature features – some of your playmates may include poisonous snakes, bugs, leeches, disease-carrying rodents and decaying animal carcasses.
+- Creature features – there can be poisonous snakes, bugs, leeches, disease-carrying rodents and decaying animal carcasses.

-- Shock value – a live power line could give way (which is not unusual in disaster areas) and land in the water you’re standing in.
-No description necessary.
+- Shock value – a live power line could give way (which is not unusual in disaster areas) and land in the water you are standing in.

 - Junk in the funk – flood waters can carry and/or hide all sorts of debris that can harm you – broken glass, torn metal, splintered wood, etc.